paulinho-16/MEIC-TVVS/assignments/assignment1.md

 Using static classes when possible has two effects on improving performance:
 - Fewer null checks because a static method invocation does not require a null check on the receiver
-- Fewer allocations which leads to less memory pressure and time spent in GC (Garbage Collector).
+- Fewer allocations which lead to less memory pressure and time spent in GC (Garbage Collector).

 > sources
 > https://stackoverflow.com/questions/29595175/how-does-heavy-usage-of-static-classes-and-methods-offer-better-performance